Our Soundscene

 Aldershot band Who Moved the Ground? played over 550 gigs and supported the likes of Citizen Fish, Crazyhead, The Buzzcocks, Oasis and, on four separate occasions, the UK Subs.
 Who Moved the Ground?’s very first gig was at The Fox & Hounds, Fleet on 4 November 1989.

 The Studio demo “Good Night Danny” was released in late 1990 and was recorded and mixed with Pete Mills at Ghost Studios, Send.
 The Cube alternative nights, at Ragamuffins, Camberley, including Who Moved the Ground? on 15 May ’91.
 The next month, June ’91, they competed in the Buzz Club’s Midsummer Madness local band competition with the home recorded “Black Market Luncheon” demo tape appearing shortly after.
 The band played the Army & Navy, Aldershot on 24 July ’91, returning a month later, on 21 August.
 A stint of two days in December ’91 in Phoenix Plaza Studios, Wokingham resulted in the unreleased “No Help From The Allies” single.
-This 4-piece, now billed as from Farnborough, released the live cassette LP “Lineker” (M&E 053) in July ’92; having recorded it at The Powerhaus on 25 February.

 Who Moved The Ground?’s “Lineker” live cassette LP insert, recorded at The Powerhaus, 25 February 1992.
 Source: Who Moved The Ground?

 In December that year Who Moved the Ground? competed in The White Hart, Frimley’s Battle of the Bands.
 The Technical College, Farnborough hosted the band on 4 February ’93 with the entire gig recorded for posterity (see video section below).
-A few days late the band were at The Vertigo Club, supporting Subjagger, which was held at The Falcon, Camden on 15 February ’93.
+A few days later the band were at The Vertigo Club, supporting Subjagger, which was held at The Falcon, Camden on 15 February ’93.
 The following month, on 6 March, the band performed at The Fighting Cocks, Bagshot.
 On 28 June they appeared at the Carpenters Arms, Camberley and on 11 July, the band headlined at The Shepherd and Flock, Farnham with Vox Pop is support.
 Vox Pop had completed their set, when for no apparent reason the landlord took exception to WMTG, ending their set and refusing to pay.
 The audience was ushered out, but WMTG played on resulting in twelve of the local constabulary’s finest attending the Shepherd and Flock.
 Later that month, on 30 July, the band performed at the Wilfrid Noyce Centre, Godalming.
 In September ’93 the 7″ “Barneydancing EP” was released; which was produced by That Petrol Emotion’s Steve Mack having been recorded at Bang Bang Studios, Crouch End, in July that year.
 The band were at Critical Club, West End Centre, Aldershot on 22 October ’93 with Redefining Beautiful and Serious Plankton.
 They returned to Bagshot’s Fighting Cocks on 17 December ’93.
 Also in ’93, a remix of “Paper Happiness” appeared on Return of Farnborough Groove Vol.3.

 The band returned to Ragamuffins on 29 March ’94 and a few days after, on 9 April ’94, Skipper and Who Moved the Ground? supported The Outcast Band at the National Rifle Range Pavilion, Bisley.
 Shortly before their July ’94 European tour, taking in Poland, Germany, France and Holland; the band entered the School of Audio Engineering, Islington and worked with Phil Ernest to produce the 7″ single “The Chase” which was released post tour in September ’94, backed by “What’s That?”.
 The band set up a short tour to promote the single that included local venues, such as The White Swan, Aldershot on 4 September, The Fighting Cocks, Bagshot on 17 September, and on 21 September ’94, Aitch’s, Godalming with Skipper.
 In November the Icarus Records label teamed up with Critical Club for an event at the West End Centre, Aldershot that featured Skipper, Who Moved the Ground?, and Meanwhile.
 That same year Revenge of Farnborough Groove Vol.4 carried “Please Don’t Leave” and the following year their track “Boredom” appeared on Farnborough Groove Strikes Back, Vol.5.